Catherine's Church, Chernihiv: History

 On July 19, 2008, the Cossacks Orthodox Community with the chairman of the parish council and the Bishop of Chernihiv and Nizhin entered the Church and renewed public worship after 75 years of prohibition.
 From then on, Church has become the Cossacks Cathedral of Chernihiv eparchy.

 The canonization of the Reverend Mercury, Father Superior Bragynski took place in St. Catherine's Cathedral on December 7, 2011.
 The ceremony was headed by the Patriarch of Kyiv and all Rus-Ukraine Filaret.
 The relic shrine of a saint's body has become one of the church's sacred objects.
 The church parishioners actively supported the Euromaidan in 2013, the Revolution of Dignity in 2014 and the volunteer movement helping to regenerate the Ukrainian Army.
 The names of more than one hundred donors who had rendered material and financial assistance and participated in person were entered in the church's synodic list.
 With the direct participation of the archpriest Eugen (Orda) and the Chairman of the parish council help was rendered to the Kyiv Maidan.

-Members of the Cossacks Paris have taken part in the War in Donbass.
+Members of the Cossacks Paris have taken part in the War in Donbas.
 On June 26, 2014 in the ATO zone not far from the town of Lugansk, Mykola Bruy. a Cathedral parishioner, was killed in fighting, and his burial service took place in the Cossacks Cathedral.
 By decision of the parish council, the name of Mykola Bruy was entered in the synodic list permanently.
-On May 15, 2015 by decree of the President of Ukraine, Bruy was decorated with the third degree Order “for the personal courage and great professional skill displayed in defending the nation’s sovereignty, territorial integrity and allegiance to oath“.
+On May 15, 2015 by decree of the President of Ukraine, Bruy was decorated with the third degree Order "for the personal courage and great professional skill displayed in defending the nation's sovereignty, territorial integrity and allegiance to oath".

 In accordance with Ukrainian tradition and ancient Cossack custom, a synodic list of 134 names of "heroes of the Chernihiv region" have been entered in the church, including 24 from Chernihiv who died fighting for Ukraine.